Individual action on climate change: Eating a plant-rich diet

-The world's food system is responsible for about one-quarter of the planet-warming greenhouse gases that humans generate each year with the livestock sector alone contributing 14.5% of all anthropogenic GHG emissions.
+The world's food system is responsible for about ¼ of the planet-warming greenhouse gases that humans generate each year with the livestock sector alone contributing 14.5% of all anthropogenic GHG emissions.

 The 2019 World Scientists' Warning of a Climate Emergency, endorsed by over 11,000 scientists from more than 150 countries, stated that "eating mostly plant-based foods while reducing the global consumption of animal products, especially ruminant livestock, can improve human health and significantly lower GHG emissions."
 The most common ruminant livestock are cattle and sheep.

-Agriculture is very difficult to fix technically so will need more individual action or carbon offsetting than all other sectors except perhaps aviation.
+Since agriculture is very difficult to fix technically, more individual action is needed.
+Switching to plant-based meals can reduce diet-related greenhouse gas emissions by up to 49%.

 Eating less meat, especially beef and lamb, reduces emissions.
 A diet which is part of individual action on climate change is also good for health, averaging less than 15 g (about half an ounce) of red meat and 250 g dairy (about one glass of milk) per day.
 The World Health Organization recommends trans-fats make up less than 1% of total energy intake: ruminant trans-fats are found in beef, lamb, milk and cheese.
 The Special Report on Climate Change and Land says that a shift towards plant-based diets would help to mitigate and adapt to climate change.
 Ecologist Hans-Otto Pörtner, who contributed to the report, said "We don't want to tell people what to eat, but it would indeed be beneficial, for both climate and human health, if people in many rich countries consumed less meat, and if politics would create appropriate incentives to that effect."